munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 3.md

 </Table>

 #### Saaya's Background
 Yamabuki Saaya is a second-year student at Hanasakigawa Girls' High School and the drummer of Poppin'Party.
-She became good friends with her classmate Kasumi during their high school entrance ceremony, and since then they eat lunch together every day.
+She became good friends with her classmate <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%205.md#himari">Kasumi</a> during their high school entrance ceremony, and since then they eat lunch together every day.

-She is also good friends with Tomoe because they're both older sisters and drummers, and with Moca due to her being the self-proclaimed number #1 fan of Yamabuki Bakery.
+She is also good friends with Tomoe because they're both older sisters and drummers, and with <a href="https://github.com/munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/blob/main/Custom%20Bots%20List%20-%20Cost%204.md#moca">Moca</a> due to her being the self-proclaimed number #1 fan of Yamabuki Bakery.
 She and Rimi are also classmates with Kokoro.

 #### Saaya's Custom Tour of Duty
 Saaya is a very hard bot, which means her skill point is set to 80.
 She is 80% accurate when firing.
 Her reaction time is 0.25 seconds and she is more sensitive to footsteps.
 She has no attack delay.